Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Assignments/assignment-41.md

 # FEW 2.5 Visualization 5

-**Due Date:** Wednesday, 3/4, 9:30am

 Visualization with D3.

 Your goal is to create a data visualization using D3.
-D3 has a steep learning curve and many features which make it a little overwhelming to get started with.
-Don't worry about this.
+You should choose your won data set for this project.

+Browse https://www.kaggle.com for datasets.
+Look at the values provided by each dataset your are interested in and ask yourself how you plan to display those values visually.

-Start with a one of the example on the D3 page [here](https://github.com/d3/d3/wiki/Gallery).
+To get an idea of what is possible lookat the examples on the D3 home page [here](https://github.com/d3/d3/wiki/Gallery).
 Choose one of these examples and recreate it with a different dataset.

 Add to your visualization to your GitHub pages.